aya2/Snapshot-Shopper/README.md

 2.Option to draw/write by free-hand and save it as a screenshot, and associate it with a shopping list entry.
 3. Multiple categories that users can name freely.

-For more information, read the README.txt file in folder SnapshotShopper.
+For more information, read the README.txt file in SnapshotShopper folder.